leenderthayen/BSG/docs/source/installation.rst

    make install

-This may require sudo priviliges.
+This may require sudo privileges.

+Compiled libraries and executables can be found in the corresponding directories.